nlml/nlml.github.io/_posts/2017-09-18-in-raw-numpy-t-sne.md

 So now we have everything we need to estimate Symmetric SNE.

-Here's a training loop function that performs gradient descent:
+This training loop function will perform gradient descent:

 {% highlight python %}
 def estimate_sne(X, y, P, rng, num_iters, q_fn, grad_fn,